Important Terms for Louvers and Dampers

 Air leakage is the amount of air that passes through closed adjustable blades

-For louvers and airflow dampers, air leakage is measured through testing performed in accordance with AMCA Standard 500-L, for louvers, and AMCA Standard 500-D for dampers.
+Testers measure air leakage in louvers and airflow dampers through testing performed according to AMCA Standard 500-L (louvers) and AMCA Standard 500-D (dampers).
 Choose adjustable louvers and dampers with tight closure to maximize air performance.

 Learn more about air leakage and how it can kill air performance with our Newsstand article: Air Leakage - The Performance Killer